Actively Recruiting

 - Patients who have undergone low or ultra-low anterior resection surgery for rectal cancer within 15 cm from the anal verge

-- Patients at least 24 months post-surgery, excluding those with incontinence; postoperative cancer treatment must be completed; bowel restoration surgery at least 6 months prior; or long-course preoperative radiotherapy at least 18 months prior
+- Patients at least 24 months post-surgery, with specific timing for those with postoperative cancer treatment or bowel restoration surgery

-- Patients with a major LARS score and an ISI score of 3 or 4
+- Patients with a major LARS score and an Insomnia Severity Index (ISI) score of 3 or 4

-- Patients who understand and can participate in the clinical trial
+- Patients who understand and can participate in this clinical trial

 You will not qualify if you...